 The marketing landscape keeps changing rapidly, and there are areas where you simply need to keep up.
 Many of the tactics, tools and product features that did the trick in 2010 or even 2015 have stopped working.
 And there are lots of new trends to get lost in – voice search, VR and so on.

-How do you navigate the chaos?
+How do you navigate the chaos of a changing marketing landscape?

 I believe that the best way to manage is to focus on the most fundamental building block of any business: creating a great experience for your customers.